 Associate Professor of Art History

 Susan Groce received her MFA from the University of Michigan and B.F.A. from the University of Arizona.
-She works in large scale Mixed Media Drawing, and Printmaking (Intaglio and Lithography).
+She works in large scale Mixed Media Drawing, and Printmaking.
 Her research focus is on emerging technologies, and non-toxic materials and processes.
 She has worked at Atelier 17, Paris; the Edinburgh Printmakers, Scotland; Open Bite Print Workshop, Australia and the MacDowell Colony, NH.
-She is an Artist Mentor for the MFA program at Vermont College, and has been an Artist in Residence, Visiting Artist, Guest Lecturer and Visiting Researcher at over 40 Art Schools, programs and Universities in Australia, Ireland, Northern Ireland, England, Scotland, Canada and
+She has been an Artist Mentor for the MFA program at Vermont College, and Artist in Residence, Visiting Artist, Guest Lecturer and Visiting Researcher at over 40 Art Schools, programs and Universities in Australia, Ireland, Northern Ireland, England, Scotland, Canada and the USA.

 Laurie E. Hicks